 4. Falling for models that look too good to be true

-Almost any algo trader sooner or later stumbles upon a model that shows fantastic historical results.
+Almost any algo trader, sooner or later, stumbles upon a model that shows fantastic historical results.
 The usual rule applies: If something looks too good to be true, it probably is.
-It may be the result of over-fitting, a programming glitch, a mistake in a backtest engine, but these excellent strategies usually fail to perform nearly as good in real-time.
+It may be the result of over-fitting, a programming glitch, a mistake in a backtest engine, but these excellent strategies usually fail to perform nearly as well in real-time.